xeetsh/ocss/README.md

 ocss
 ====

-OwnCloud Screenshot Sharing
+OwnCloud Screenshot Sharing (based on rage311's work)

-A script to make sharing a screenshot publicly via an Owncloud server easy.

-This script takes a screenshot (of a window or rectangular area), uploads it to the configured OwnCloud server, enables public sharing by URL on the uploaded screenshot, and copies the URL to your clipboard.
+Features:
+  - Taking a screenshot from a selected window or area
+  - Automatically uploading this screenshot to Owncloud/Nextcloud
+  - Creating a shared link in Owncloud/Nextcloud
+  - Shorting the link via Yourls
+  - Copying the link in your clipboard

 Dependencies:
 -------------